webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Master-of-Unarmed-Fighting-Style.md

 - Ability/ENABLER
 - Ability/Cost/0
 - Ability/Tier/High
-- Ability/Categories/ATTACK SKILL
+- Ability/Categories/Attack-Skill
 ---

 ## Master of Unarmed Fighting Style
 You are specialized in unarmed attacks.
 If you are already specialized in unarmed attacks, you instead deal 2 additional points of damage with unarmed attacks.
 Enabler.